 It is Speedy Tuesday today and I realized that we lacked putting the spot light on the very first Speedmaster model.
-This first Speedmaster, by the reference CK2915, was designed by Claude Baillod when he was working in the team of Head of Creation Pierre Moinat.
+This first Omega Speedmaster 2915, officially reference CK2915, was designed by Claude Baillod when he was working in the team of Head of Creation Pierre Moinat.

-The high contrast dial was inspired by Italian race cars of that time, also explaining the very first adverts of the Speedmaster, showing two sports car enthusiasts and their Speedmaster.
+The high contrast dial was inspired by Italian race cars of that time, also explaining the very first advertisements of the Omega Speedmaster 2915, showing two sports car enthusiasts and their Speedmaster.
 As you can see, this Speedmaster is – of course – close family to the current Speedmaster models, but has some differences.
 The bezel is stainless steel instead of the black aluminum inlay and the dial has broad arrow hands instead of the later white baton hands.
 The case stayed more or less the same till 1963, with its straight lugs and lack of a crown guard.

 Omega chose the Lemania based caliber 321 chronochraph movement for this watch and did so until 1968.
 The caliber 861 movement that was used from that moment on, was designed by the same man as the caliber 321 movement, Albert Piguet.

 The two photos above were taken by me at the Omega Museum in Biel in 2011.
-You will rarely see these very first CK 2915 models, let alone for sale.
-About half a year ago, I showed you this nice condition CK 2915-2 for auction at Dr. H. Crott in Germany with an estimate of 45-65K Euro (click here for the article).
+You will rarely see these very first Omega Speedmaster 2915 models, let alone for sale.
+About half a year ago, I showed you this nice condition Omega Speedmaster 2915-2 for auction at Dr. H. Crott in Germany with an estimate of 45-65K Euro (click here for the article).

 Browsing Chrono24, we found two CK 2915s for sale actually.
 One of them is shown below.
 It is a CK2915-2 from 1958 and appears to be in worn but original condition.
 The seller from Italy asks 32.800 Euro (approx $41,500.- USD) and comes with box and Extract of the Archives.
 The Extract and the box (without original papers) probably don’t generate any extra economic value to the watch, but are nice to have.